microsoft/ChakraCore-wiki/Build-Status-(release-1.8).md

 Currently showing the Build Status page for the `release/1.8` branch.
 You can also view the build status for other branches by clicking the links in the sidebar.

+**Note:** OS X builds will appear to be broken on this branch due to a machine configuration issue related to support for Intl with ICU.
+This configuration issue was fixed in the CI for future branches.

 # Rolling Builds

 For every commit we build and test of all of our build configurations on Windows 8.1 (Windows Server 2012 R2) using VS 2015.